adfoster-r7/metasploit-payloads/java/README.md

 # Building the Java and Android Meterpreter

-1. Install Maven and Java, this will depend on your OS
+1. Install Maven and Java 1.8, this will depend on your OS
 1. Download the [Android SDK](https://developer.android.com/sdk/index.html)
 1. Install Android SDK Platforms 3, 10 and 19, and update the "Android SDK Tools" and "Android SDK Platform-tools"
 1. Compile the Android and Java Meterpreter, which deploys to the `../metasploit-framework` folder